boralben/boralben.github.io/_posts/2021-05-25-extract-info-from-xcresult.md

 I was able to combine a couple of tools to quickly get what I wanted:

 1. [Trainer](https://github.com/fastlane-community/trainer), which translates an xcresult into a junit xml file (they did the work of learning xcresulttool for me)
-2. [XMLStarlet](http://xmlstar.sourceforge.net/overview.php), which is a command line xml query tool for xml
+2. [XMLStarlet](http://xmlstar.sourceforge.net/overview.php), which is a command line xml query tool

 My simple script: